ArnaudPannatier/PCSC2017_Group8/README.md

 #### Iterative solvers :
 - Conjugate Gradient Descent

 Implements the method for conjugate gradient descent.
 Which has the property to converge when the matrix is symmetric definite positive.
-In the other cases, the convergence can appear as well but with no guarantee.
+In the other cases, the method can convergence but with no guarantee.

 https://en.wikipedia.org/wiki/Conjugate_gradient_method